DeFUCC/gun-vue/composables/README.md

 - **Relay** - Gun relay peer connection monitoring
 - **Room** - private signed collaborative spaces with a certificate system for access management.
 (TBD)
 - **Space** - a simple demo of showing working with private user data in a shared space
-- **Tags** - hashed immutable data in the root of the db as a fun experiment, but with deep observations about freedom of speach and ways to explore the vastness of the public graph space available with Gun
+- **Posts** - hashed immutable data in the root of the db as a fun experiment, but with deep observations about freedom of speach and ways to explore the vastness of the public graph space available with Gun
+- **Chat** - basic public chat
+- **Rooms** - cryptographic data collections

+... and more!

 **And there's more!**